Kansas (band): 1997–2006: return of Robby Steinhardt

-2006–2014: Continued touring and regained popularity
+2006–2014: continued touring and regained popularity

 Kansas continued to tour every year.
 The 2006 tour was delayed for a few weeks due to Steinhardt's second departure in March and Ragsdale's subsequent return to the lineup.

-In 2008 the Kansas website announced that four of the five members (Ehart, Ragsdale, Williams, and Greer) had formed a side recording group called Native Window and they released their self-titled debut album in June 2009.
+In 2008, the Kansas website announced that four of the five members (Ehart, Ragsdale, Williams, and Greer) had formed a side recording group called Native Window and they released their self-titled debut album in June 2009.

-In February 2009 Kansas recorded a concert in Topeka featuring a full symphony orchestra, with Larry Baird conducting.
+In February 2009, Kansas recorded a concert in Topeka featuring a full symphony orchestra, with Larry Baird conducting.
 Morse and Livgren appeared as special guests on several songs.
 The performance was released on CD, DVD, and Blu-ray as There's Know Place Like Home that October and the DVD hit No. 5 on the Billboard Music Video Chart the week after its release.

-In July 2010 Kansas completed a 30-day "United We Rock" tour with fellow classic rock acts Styx and Foreigner.
+In July 2010, Kansas completed a 30-day "United We Rock" tour with fellow classic rock acts Styx and Foreigner.
 Kansas then began a collegiate tour in September 2010.
 On this tour they performed with the symphony orchestras of various US colleges in an effort to raise money for the individual schools' music programs.
 The success of the tour led the band to start another one the following year.

-On September 13, 2012 Kansas began a new tour with a performance at the Best Buy Theater in New York City.
+On September 13, 2012, Kansas began a new tour with a performance at the Best Buy Theater in New York City.
 Opening for them was the band King's X and a one-man-band called That 1 Guy.
 This tour featured many hits from the albums Leftoverture and Point of Know Return, as well as material from a number of their other albums.

 The band kicked off 2013 being featured on the Rock Legends II cruise.
-The floating rock festival for a cause aboard Royal Caribbean International's Liberty of the Seas departed January 10, 2013 from Fort Lauderdale, FL.
+The floating rock festival for a cause aboard Royal Caribbean International's Liberty of the Seas departed January 10, 2013, from Fort Lauderdale, Florida.
 Other big names included Foreigner, Paul Rodgers, Creedence Clearwater Revisited, Bachman & Turner, 38 Special, The Marshall Tucker Band, Blue Öyster Cult, Foghat and Molly Hatchet.

-On March 1, 2013 Kansas announced a 40th anniversary celebration was in the works.
+On March 1, 2013, Kansas announced a 40th anniversary celebration was in the works.
 However, Steinhardt suffered a heart attack days before the concert and was unable to participate.
-Nevertheless, the show went on, billed as the 40th Anniversary Fan Appreciation Concert, performed in Pittsburgh on August 17, 2013 at the same venue, Benedum Center (formerly The Stanley Theater), which had propelled them to national recognition.
+Nevertheless, the show went on, billed as the 40th Anniversary Fan Appreciation Concert, performed in Pittsburgh on August 17, 2013, at the same venue, Benedum Center (formerly The Stanley Theater), which had propelled them to national recognition.
 The show featured guest appearances by Kerry Livgren and Dave Hope and the first set featured symphonic accompaniment by the Three Rivers Orchestra, conducted by Larry Baird.
-Intermission featured Phil Ehart overseeing random prize drawings of autographed band merchandise, videotaped 40th anniversary well-wishes from other bands and an exclusive first-look at the trailer for the upcoming feature-length documentary Miracles Out of Nowhere.
+Intermission featured Phil Ehart overseeing random prize drawings of autographed band merchandise, videotaped 40th anniversary well-wishes from other bands, and an exclusive first-look at the trailer for the upcoming feature-length documentary Miracles Out of Nowhere.